Here we stand

 Oceanside - The Palms Hotel: 10 AM

 Finally making it to The Palms he went up to the room, found it vacant and ended up checking at the front desk, relieved to hear she was in the dining room and not simply gone.
-Entering the restaurant he saw Beth sitting at a table talking to someone, laughing; maybe a waiter said something amusing.
+Entering the restaurant he saw Elise sitting at a table talking to someone, laughing; maybe a waiter said something amusing.
 Coop moved toward her, smiling and confident until, stopping abruptly at the table, he glared at the cause of her laughter.

 Alex Ferguson.
 Blade.
 It didn't take much to figure out Blade's motives.
-Coop had seen him openly admiring Beth on more than one occasion.
+Coop had seen him openly admiring Elise on more than one occasion.
 He'd let it go at the time, Coop couldn't blame him for appreciating his wife, until now.
 Cooper folded his arms and struggled to keep his face devoid of expression.

 "Alex."
 Cooper never called him by his nickname.
 It bothered Alex and Coop knew it.
 While they weren't exactly enemies, they weren't friends.
 Rival was a more accurate assessment and Alex had just upped the ante.
 "Aren't you a little out of your domain?"